Setting the Stage: Text-Driven Scene-Consistent Image Generation: Introduction

+Existing methods~\cite{yang2023paint,blackforest2024fluxtools,ju2024brushnet,wu2025qwen,seedream2025seedream}, struggle to balance scene consistency with instruction following, either replicating the reference scene with high consistency but poor responsiveness to the prompt, or prioritizing prompt compliance at the expense of scene consistency.
+Such limitations largely stem from both data availability and training objectives.
+From a data perspective, effective training pairs for this task should satisfy \textbf{three key properties}: (1) the input and target images share the same scene identity but differ in viewpoint and composition; (e.g., the text may request a top-down view of the scene even when the reference image is a low-angle view, as in the lighthouse example in Figure~\ref{fig:main}) (2) the actor is absent from the input image but correctly placed in the target image; (3) the training data contains a large and diverse set of scenes.

-Constructing scene-consistent training data is non-trivial.
-To be effective, training pairs must satisfy two key properties: (i) the ground-truth entities to be generated in the scene must exhibit physically plausible spatial and scale relationships with the underlying environment, and (ii) the input and output views, while depicting the same underlying physical environment, may differ in viewpoint or layout as dictated by the text condition (e.g., the text may request a top-down view of the scene even when the reference image is a low-angle view, as in the lighthouse example in Figure~\ref{fig:main}).
-An intuitive strategy is to start from real-world multi-view datasets with scene annotations and camera poses, such as DL3DV-10K~\cite{ling2024dl3dv}, and then composite people or objects into each view.
-However, because the entities are not captured in the original imagery, naive compositing often leads to scale mismatch, lighting inconsistency, and blending artifacts at object boundaries, which breaks the physically correct entity–scene relationships and degrades supervision quality.
-Another option is to mine frame pairs from web videos, but shot changes and scene transitions frequently mean that two frames do not depict the same physical scene at all; restricting to adjacent frames preserves scene identity but collapses the viewpoint baseline, yielding pairs with almost identical geometry and thus failing to teach the model how to maintain consistency under meaningful camera or layout changes.
-Moreover, for long shots, even frames within the same shot can drift across locations or compositions, making it difficult to control whether sampled pairs truly correspond to a single, consistent physical scene.
+It is non-trivial to construct a training data fulfilling all the three properties described above.
+Existing multi-view scene datasets, such as DL3DV-10K~\cite{ling2024dl3dv} , only satisfy Property (1).
+One may attempt to place actors into the target-view image using inpainting or image editing models.
+However, the generated results often suffer from scale mismatch, lighting inconsistency, and blending artifacts along object boundaries.
+Such artifacts break the correct entity–scene relationships and degrade the quality of supervision.
+Another option is to mine frame pairs from web videos.
+However, shot changes and scene transitions frequently result in frame pairs that do not depict the same scene at all.
+Restricting the sampling to adjacent frames can preserve scene identity, but it significantly reduces the viewpoint baseline, yielding pairs with nearly identical spatial layouts.
+As a result, such data fails to teach the model how to maintain scene consistency under meaningful viewpoint or compositional changes.